volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 );
 ```

-**Important note:** the `key` should always be unique, if React encounters 2 same keys being provided, it would show the same warning as if we didn't add it at all.
+**Important note:** **key** should always be unique, if React encounters 2 same keys being provided, it would show the same warning as if we didn't add it at all.

 And the warning is gone!
 But do you know why?